Bull Put Spread

 General Description

-Entering a bull put spread position typically entails selling in-the-money puts and buying out-of-the-money puts.
+Entering a bull put spread entails selling higher strike puts and buying an equal number of lower strike puts (same expiration month).

 The Thinking